-The paper deals with estimates for the distribution tails of $U$- and $V$-statistics with canonical bounded kernels, based on samples of stationary observations under~$\varphi$-mixing.
-The exponential inequalities obtained are a natural generalization of the classical H{\"o}ffding inequality for the distribution tail of a sum of independent identically distributed bounded random variables.
-The approach of the present paper is based on the kernel representation of the statistics under consideration as a multiple orthogonal series (for detail, see \cite{{BV},{KB}}).
+The paper deals with estimation of the distribution tails of $U$- and $V$-statistics with canonical bounded kernels, based on $n$ observations from a stationary $\varphi$-mixing process.
+The exponential inequalities obtained are a natural generalization of well-known H{\"o}ffding's inequality for the distribution tail of a sum of independent identically distributed bounded random variables.
+The approach of the present paper is based on the kernel representation of the statistics under consideration as a multiple orthogonal series (for detail, see Borisov and Volodko, 2008, Korolyuk and Borovskikh, 1994).
 It allows to reduce the problem to more traditional estimates for the distribution tail of a sum of weakly dependent random variables.